python-hyper/h11/docs/source/basic-usage.rst

                          target="/xml",
                          headers=[("Host", "httpbin.org")])

-Next, we pass this to our connection's :meth:`~.Connection.send` method, which gives us back the bytes corresponding to this message:
+Next, we pass this to our connection's :meth:`~Connection.send` method, which gives us back the bytes corresponding to this message:

 .. ipython:: python